LiamJCates/Programming-Notes/C++/Types&Values/Arrays.md

 passed by reference.
 The base address (that is, the address of the first component of the actual parameter) is passed to the formal parameter.
 If matrix is the name of a two-dimensional array, then matrix[0][0] is the first component of matrix.
-When storing a two-dimensional array in the computer’s memory, C11 uses the row order form.
+When storing a two-dimensional array in the computer’s memory, C++ uses the row order form.
 That is, the first row is stored first, followed by the second row, followed by the third row, and so on.
 In the case of a one-dimensional array, when declaring it as a formal parameter, we usually omit the size of the array.
-Because C11 stores two-dimensional arrays in row order form, to compute the address of a component correctly, the compiler must know where one row ends and the next row begins.
+Because C++ stores two-dimensional arrays in row order form, to compute the address of a component correctly, the compiler must know where one row ends and the next row begins.
 Thus, when declaring a twodimensional array as a formal parameter, you can omit the size of the first dimension, but not the second; that is, you must specify the number of columns.